MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 <!-- ====================================================================== -->
 ## Zoom, pan, and rotate the 3D canvas

-You can zoom, pan, and rotate the 3D canvas that's displayed on the right side of the **3D View** tool to view the webpage from different angles.
+To view the webpage from different angles, you can zoom, pan, and rotate the 3D canvas that's displayed on the right side of the **3D View** tool.

 <!-- ------------------------------ -->